-• Aquifer protection area

-The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
+- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
 The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended.

-Buffer to public or current use classified land

-Although the category was not requested, the property is adjacent to land participating in the PBRS program to the south (parcel 362302-9067).
+Credit for this category is recommended dependent upon the award of the forest stewardship land category and the implementation of an approved forest stewardship plan. - Buffer to public or current use classified land The property is adjacent to land participating in the Public Benefit Rating System program to the west (parcel 022102-9156) and Designated Forest land program to the north (parcel 022102-9005).
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended.
+Credit for this category is recommended dependent upon the award of the forest stewardship land category and the implementation of an approved forest stewardship plan.